 Bookkeeping clients typically fall into one of the following four categories:

-- One-time service: You may be hired to perform a specific task rather than ongoing services.
-Often this is for a new business that needs help with setting up their company file or training to use their accounting software.
+- One-time service: Clients may hire you to perform a specific task rather than ongoing services.
+Often, this is for a new business needing help with setting up its company file or training to use its accounting software.
 The rate that you charge for this service should be higher than the rate that you charge your recurring clients.

 - Quarterly service: Clients for which you file quarterly payroll returns generally fall into this group.
 You’ll be familiar with these clients since you’ll see them every three months or so.
 This rate should be similar to what the monthly clients pay but adjusted for the type of work done (such as payroll and payroll tax filing).